 Liquidity risk is the risk that the Fund is unable to meet its payment obligations associated with its financial liabilities when they come due.
-The Fund is exposed to monthly redemptions of Class B redeemable participating shares, however its financial assets are generally longer term.
-The Fund has the ability to redeem its positions in the Fixed Income Sub Fund on a monthly basis to meet payment obligations, subject to the liquidity risk of the Fixed Income Sub Fund.
-Further, the Fund has the ability to borrow in the short term using its financial assets as collateral.
+The Fund is exposed to monthly redemptions of Class A redeemable participating shares, however its financial assets are generally longer term.
+The Fund can redeem its positions in the Sub Funds on a monthly basis to meet payment obligations, subject to the liquidity risk of the Sub Funds.
+Further, the Fund can borrow in the short term using its financial assets as collateral.

-All financial liabilities are due on demand, however amounts owing to Class B redeemable participating shareholders are not expected to be demanded in the short term as shareholders typically retain such shares for the medium to long term.
+All financial liabilities are due on demand, however amounts owing to Class A redeemable participating shareholders are not expected to be demanded in the short term as shareholders typically retain such shares for the medium to long term.
 All financial assets are current, and either due on demand or within one (1) month.